Serving 2, you’ll need…

 To fillet your mackerel…

-With the fish on its side, score two vertical lines from top to bottom – one just behind the pectoral fin (the side fin just behind the head) and one just before the tail.
+With the fish lying on its side, score two angled lines – the first one just behind the pectoral fin (after the head) and the second just before the tail.

-Now run the knife along the fish’s back, from the first cut, down to the tail, keeping your knife slightly to the side that you’re filleting.
-With the blade as close to the fish’s skeleton as possible, gently work the knife along this line, using horizontal strokes to lift the fillet away from the fish’s side as you go.
+Now cut along the fish’s spine, from your first score all the way down to the second.
+Keeping your blade close to the fish’s skeleton, gently work the knife inwards from the spine, using long horizontal strokes to lift the fillet away from the fish as you go.

 Now turn the fish over and repeat with the other side.